Hagit Pincovici

 I was born in Tel Aviv and have been living in Italy since 2008.

-Dance lessons when I was four years old, Piano lessons when I was six years old.
+Dance lessons when I was four years old, and piano lessons when I was six years old.
+Crafts course when I was nine 😉

-Yes. wouldn’t have it any other way.
+Yes, wouldn’t have it any other way.

 As a child, I was surrounded by craftsmanship and design.
 When I was thirteen years old, I designed my own bedroom.
 Living in Tel Aviv at that time, I was exposed to local craftspeople, with whom I was able to produce the pieces.
-I remember it as a grand chalange and satisfaction in the end.
+I remember it as a grand challenge and satisfaction in the end.
 Andrenalin at its best!

-When I got older, I was undecided whether I wanted to study architecture or design but it was momentary.I am very pleased to have chosen the way of Design.
+When I got older, I was undecided whether I wanted to study architecture or design, but it was momentary.
+I am very pleased to have chosen the way of Design.

 Intuitive.
-I draw inspiration from exhibitors such as Isamu Noguchi and at the same time, from random details in nature or in architecture.
+I draw inspiration from exhibitors such as Isamu Noguchi and, at the same time, from random details in nature or in architecture.
+I can dream about design ideas, wake up, draw them, and sleep again.

 Funny, there’s no such thing.
+Just kidding.

-E-mails, sending price offers, go to Brianza, where my pieces are made in order to check the process and find technical solutions.
+E-mails, sending price offers, go to Brianza, where my pieces are made, in order to check the process and find technical solutions.

 I think these materials are ingrained in my personal path, in my culture.

-Being born and raised in a very desertic country, even Tel Aviv was saved when I was a child.I like to explore tactile materials because it reminds me of when I was a child.
+Being born and raised in a very desert country, even Tel Aviv was saved when I was a child.
+I like to explore tactile materials because it reminds me of when I was a child.
 Exploration and alchemy are also an exciting part of the creative process, making every collection unique.
 A manifestation of the path I have gone through.

 Being architectonic and at the same time sensual and tactile.